5 minute read

 Not everything has to come from a trigger, sometimes you may just be thinking about aspects of libraries.
 In the shower, on a walk, whenever.
 Thinking, and even speculating, is part of any job.
 It’s hard to give ourselves time to think, but it’s important.

-Get internal data right
+Get data in order

 To enable good data storytelling, we need to get our data in order.